 This is a garden/small arboretum of particular interest for tree lovers.
 The views towards the Cotswolds are spectacular and it provides a peaceful walk of about an hour.

 Visitors welcome by arrangement March to November individuals and groups welcome.
 30 max.
-Admission £6.00, children free.
+Please enquire about price when booking.
 Light refreshments Coffee and biscuits in the morning.
 Tea and biscuits/cakes in the afternoon Wine and snacks in the evening.

 Mr & Mrs W Carr